SWonger877/VisualDetector/README.md

 Primiarily used for James Houston's PhD Research.

 GUI also incorporates OpenCV to detect jacks as well as estimate if it is properly folded, as well as the angle.
+Feature is currently unfinished.